 Would you like to commission me to write an article about what you do, for Normal For Glastonbury?
 You’d be reaching thousands of readers who love the Town.
 Please Click Here for more information

 If you’ve enjoyed reading about Glastonbury ‘like’ my facebook page and contribute your own stories and comments, share my blog and facebook posts (this is really important – it’s how I reach more readers!), subscribe to the blog by email and check out how to support this blog, Or see my ’Hire Me’ page if you’d like to pay me to help you with your own projects.

-All photos and text copyright Vicki Steward.
+All text copyright Vicki Steward.

 Enjoy this post?
 You can now join We Are Normal For Glastonbury, for exclusive content, a personalized membership certificate, discounts from Glastonbury businesses, a members’ forum and blog page where you can post your own writing and photos.
 You’ll also be supporting me to carry on writing about and photographing Glastonbury Town and its wonderful creative community.
 Membership is only £20 a year.
 Click here to find out more: We Are Normal For Glastonbury.